A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: An unsatisfiability test made with simple spinors: the idea

 Thus $\psi$ excludes all Boolean assignments of $\sup \psi$ since any $\psi_\lambda \in \sup \psi$ is necessarily in at least one $ {\cal T}_j'$ and thus is an assignment that renders $\myBooleanF$ the problem at hand and thus also $\varphi$ (\ref{formula_phi_full_sup}) excludes $2^{n-1}$ assignments.

-With (\ref{formula_cal_T_j+k_def}) we can reformulate Theorem~\ref{theorem_SAT_in_O(n)} in $\mySpinorS_s$ exploiting the one to one correspondence between simple spinors and \OO{n} \opt{margin_notes}{\mynote{mbh.note: log pp. 787, 795}} but we put the same result in a form more amenable to an actual algorithm testing unsatisfiability: \begin{MS_theorem} A given \SAT{} problem is unsatisfiable if and only if given a single $\varphi \in \mySpinorS_s$ with $| \sup \varphi | = 2^{n-1}$ like (\ref{formula_phi_full_sup}) and any single $\mygen_{i}$ then the isometries induced by its $m$ clauses (\ref{formula_cal_T_j_def2}) are such that:
+With spinor sum (\ref{formula_cal_T_j+k_def}) we reformulate Theorem~\ref{theorem_SAT_in_O(n)} in $\mySpinorS_s$ exploiting the one to one correspondence between simple spinors and \OO{n} \opt{margin_notes}{\mynote{mbh.note: log pp. 787, 795}} and we put it in a form more amenable to an actual algorithm testing unsatisfiability: \begin{MS_theorem} A given \SAT{} problem is unsatisfiable if and only if given one $\varphi \in \mySpinorS_s$ with $| \sup \varphi | = 2^{n-1}$ like (\ref{formula_phi_full_sup}) and any $\mygen_{i}$ then the isometries induced by a non empty subset $J$ of its $m$ clauses (\ref{formula_cal_T_j_def2}) are such that: \opt{margin_notes}{\mynote{mbh.note: probably $\mygen_{i} \varphi$ is necessary only in 'low $n$' cases , see 'floating leaflets' pp. 186, 191}}

-\end{MS_theorem} \begin{proof} Supposing that (\ref{formula_SAT_in_O(n)_4}) holds this implies that the Fock basis expansion of $\varphi$, with $| \sup \varphi | = 2^{n-1}$, is in $\sum_{j = 1}^m {\cal T}_j$ and by Corollary~\ref{coro_sum_support} $\sum_{j = 1}^m {\cal T}_j$ covers the first half of the Fock basis.
-Repeating the same procedure with $\mygen_{i} \varphi$ by Lemma~\ref{lemma_same_support} we cover the second half of the Fock basis and thus $\sum_{j = 1}^m {\cal T}_j$ contains the full Fock basis and the problem is unsatisfiable by Proposition~\ref{prop_SAT_in_On1}; the converse follows immediately from same Proposition. \end{proof}
+\end{MS_theorem} \begin{proof} Supposing that (\ref{formula_SAT_in_O(n)_4}) holds this implies that the Fock basis expansion of $\varphi$, with $| \sup \varphi | = 2^{n-1}$, is in $\sum_{j \in J} {\cal T}_j$ and by Corollary~\ref{coro_sum_support} $\cup_{j \in J} {\cal T}_j'$ covers the first half of the Fock basis.
+Repeating the same procedure with $\mygen_{i} \varphi$ by Lemma~\ref{lemma_same_support} we cover the second half of the Fock basis and thus $\cup_{j \in J} {\cal T}_j'$ contains the full Fock basis and the problem is unsatisfiable by Proposition~\ref{prop_SAT_in_On1}; the converse follows immediately from same Proposition. \end{proof}

-An unsatisfiability test exploiting Theorem~\ref{theorem_SAT_in_O(n)_4} in essence requires: \begin{itemize} \item build $\varphi \in \mySpinorS_s$ of maximal support (we did it in Corollary~\ref{coro_phi_full_sup}), \item verify whether $\varphi \stackrel{?}{\in} \sum_{j = 1}^m {\cal T}_j$ (we will do it in Proposition~\ref{prop_time_test}), \item perform the same test on $\mygen_{i} \varphi$. \end{itemize} and if both tests succeed we can conclude that the \SAT{} problem at hand is unsatisfiable.
-The remarkable fact is that we will not need to check the $2^{n-1}$ Fock basis components of $\varphi$ (\ref{formula_phi_full_sup}) but we can exploit the recursive construction of the succession $\varphi_k$ (\ref{formula_phi_succession}) breaking the initial problem into $n$ subproblems each of them corresponding to the application of Propositions~\ref{prop_subspace_SSpinors} and \ref{prop_Tau_j_k} to $\varphi_k$, in turn corresponding to the Givens expansion of $\varphi$.
+An unsatisfiability test exploiting Theorem~\ref{theorem_SAT_in_O(n)_4} in essence requires to check wether $\varphi \in \mySpinorS_s$ (\ref{formula_phi_full_sup}) of maximal support is in $\sum_{j \in J} {\cal T}_j$ and, in the affirmative, repeat the same test on $\mygen_{i} \varphi$ and if both tests succeed we have a certificate that the \SAT{} problem at hand is unsatisfiable. \opt{margin_notes}{\mynote{mbh.note: commented here are considerations on succession $\varphi_k$}} The crucial pending question remains computational complexity of (\ref{formula_SAT_in_O(n)_4}) that we address in next sections.

-The crucial pending question is the computational complexity of checking whether $\varphi$ is in $ \sum_{j = 1}^m {\cal T}_j$ that we address in next section and we start recalling some standard properties of $\R^n$ and of its isometry group $\OO{n}$.